Sarah Mellon

-Sarah Cordelia Mellon Scaife (December 10, 1903 - December 28, 1965) was an American heiress, philanthropist, and Republican Party donor.
+Sarah Cordelia Mellon Scaife (December 10, 1903 - December 28, 1965) was an American heiress of the wealthy Mellon family.
+She was also a philanthropist and Republican Party donor.
 Her legacy includes the Sarah Scaife Foundation.

 Early life

 Born on December 10, 1903, Sarah Cordelia Mellon was the daughter of Jennie Taylor Mellon (1870–1938; née King) and Richard B. Mellon (1858–1933), a noted banker, industrialist, and philanthropist.

 Her paternal grandfather was Judge Thomas Mellon and her uncle was Andrew W. Mellon, a Secretary of the Treasury during the Great Depression and U.S. Ambassador to the Court of St. James'.
 She was one of the heirs to the Mellon fortune, including Mellon Bank and major investments in Gulf Oil and Alcoa.
 Her maternal grandparents were merchant Alexander King and Sarah Cordelia (née Smith) King.

 In 1957, when Fortune prepared its first list of the wealthiest Americans, it estimated that Sarah Mellon, her brother Richard King Mellon, and her cousins Ailsa Mellon-Bruce and Paul Mellon were all amongst the richest eight people in the United States, with fortunes of between $400 and $700 million each.